Thomas is an award-winning chef with 40+ years of experience. He loves to cook and share recipes.

 Legend has it that this delicious pie was first made in the Myrtle Beach area of South Carolina.
-The pie was so rich and delicious, so they decided to name it "Millionaire's Pie."
+The pie was so rich and delicious that they decided to name it "Millionaire's Pie."
 Before long, the recipe had spread all over the country, but the name stuck.
 There are several versions, but here is what I consider to be the best one.
 Try it and see what you think and post a comment below.

 - Graham cracker pie shell